 We believe that failing to understand the impact of seminal events on identity is a primary reason why restructuring and change initiatives fail.
 The solutions are complex, but these suggestions are a start:

-- Understand that the identity your company experienced prior to the pandemic may have changed.
+- Understand that the identity your company experienced prior to the seminal event may have changed.

 - Acknowledge that internal members and customers/consumers/clients may not be ready for your post-event identity and will also need time to adjust.